iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.3.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 1 reviews"/>
 </p>

+> Never works<br> :date: __2021-01-15 00:50:22__

+> I have been trying now for 2 days (at different times) to download this app without success ...dont know what else I can do ...it doesn't work as easy as others so looks like a manual check in is the only option ...not good !!<br> :date: __2021-01-13 21:52:54__

 > Total waste, every other state uses an internet portal rather than wasting money on a useless app<br> :date: __2021-01-08 03:03:58__

 > Went to check in after visiting a store at 10.50am.
 Scanned went to download app....10 mins later still waiting to download app.
 Is there an online option.
 Edit: it took over 4 hours to download.
 Before suggesting my settings are at fault, I had no problem updating or downloading other apps, just this one<br> :date: __2021-01-04 21:25:00__